ietf-wg-cellar/ebml-specification/specification.markdown

 attribute is `/EBMLSchema/element/@unknownsizeallowed`.

-This attribute is a boolean to express whether an EBML Element is permitted to be Unknown-Sized Element (having all VINT\_DATA bits of Element Data Size set to 1).
+This attribute is a boolean to express whether an EBML Element is permitted to be an Unknown-Sized Element (having all VINT\_DATA bits of Element Data Size set to 1).
 EBML Elements that are not Master Elements **MUST NOT** set unknownsizeallowed to true.
 An EBML Element that is defined with an unknownsizeallowed attribute set to 1 **MUST** also have the